MaartenGr/BERTopic/docs/getting_started/online/online.md

 Online topic modeling (sometimes called "incremental topic modeling") is the ability to learn incrementally from a mini-batch of instances.
 Essentially, it is a way to update your topic model with data on which it was not trained before.
 In Scikit-Learn, this technique is often modeled through a `.partial_fit` function, which is also used in BERTopic.

+!!!
+Tip
+    Another method for online topic modeling can be found with the [**.merge_models**](https://maartengr.github.io/BERTopic/getting_started/merge/merge.html) functionality of BERTopic.
+It allows for merging multiple BERTopic models to create a single new one.
+This method can be used to discover new topics by training a new model and exploring whether that new model added new topics to the original model when merging.
+A major benefit, compared to `.partial_fit` is that you can keep using the original UMAP and HDBSCAN models which tends result in improved performance and gives you significant more flexibility.

 In BERTopic, there are three main goals for using this technique.

 * To reduce the memory necessary for training a topic model.